wilkin547/docs.es-es/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 ## <a name="logical-and-operator-amp"></a><a name="logical-and-operator-"></a> Operador AND lógico &amp;

-El operador `&` calcula el AND lógico bit a bit de sus operandos:
+El operador `&` calcula el AND lógico bit a bit de sus operandos enteros:

 [!code-csharp-interactive[bitwise AND](snippets/shared/BitwiseAndShiftOperators.cs#BitwiseAnd)]